VirtoCommerce/vc-module-back-in-stock/README.md

 # Back In Stock

-## Overview
-The Back In Stock Module empowers customers to stay informed about product availability while enabling merchants to retain potential sales for out-of-stock items.
+The Back In Stock module empowers customers to stay informed about product availability while enabling merchants to retain potential sales for out-of-stock items.
 This module allows customers to subscribe to real-time notifications when products are restocked, improving customer satisfaction and reducing abandoned purchases.
 Merchants gain visibility into customer demand through a centralized back office interface, helping inform inventory planning.

-## Features
+## Key features

-1. **Native Integration with Virto Commerce Frontend.**
+* **Native Integration with Virto Commerce Frontend.**
-1. **"Notify Me When In Stock" Button.** Automatically displays a subscription button on product detail pages when inventory reaches zero.
+* **"Notify Me When In Stock" Button.** Automatically displays a subscription button on product detail pages when inventory reaches zero.
 Customers can opt into notifications without leaving the page.
-1. **Self-Service Subscription Management.** Authenticated customers can view and manage their active subscriptions in a dedicated "Back In Stock" list.
+* **Self-Service Subscription Management.** Authenticated customers can view and manage their active subscriptions in a dedicated "Back In Stock" list.
 They can remove subscriptions for products they no longer wish to track.
-1. **Real-Time Email Notifications.** Triggers email notifications immediately when product inventory is updated from zero to a positive value.
+* **Real-Time Email Notifications.** Triggers email notifications immediately when product inventory is updated from zero to a positive value.
 Notifications include product details and direct links to the product page.
-1. **Automatic Subscription Cleanup.**
+* **Automatic Subscription Cleanup.**
-1. **Back Office Subscription Management.**
+* **Back Office Subscription Management.**
-1. **Ready for Export & Analysis.**
+* **Ready for Export & Analysis.**

 ## Configurations
 1. Open Stores, select store, and open Settings.